Esri/di-survey123-tools-no-code-required/Use case 1 - Export survey attachment to windows folder(Workbench)/README.md

 ![image](https://github.com/salvaleonrp/survey123-tools-no-code-required/assets/87094963/b56b419e-3ee9-4667-9319-3edacf2ed54f)

-6. Connect the AGOL layer feature type to the List Exploder
+4. Connect the AGOL layer feature type to the List Exploder.
+Once connected, you can delete the original AGOL reader feature type in your canvass.

-7. Now that your feature type is on your canvass, we will configure it for our transformation.
+5. Now that the new feature type is on your canvass, we will configure it for our transformation.

         a.
 Click on the cog wheel of the feature type to open its properties dialog.